fiinix/fiinix.github.io/_posts/2013/11/2013-11-10-like-a-batpunch-to-the-dick.md

 date: 2013-11-10T11:06:00+00:00
 author: Carlos
 layout: post
-tags: ["Batman: Arkham Origins", Gaming, Review, Humour]
+tags: ["Batman", Video games]
-category: personal
+category: One-shot
 excerpt: "In which, instead of reviewing Batman: Arkham Origins, I tell the story of Steven, henchman #537."
 ---
 My original plan for this—sort of—review was going to be a new fresh take on both Batman and the very idea of reviewing a game by ignoring the main character—that’s Batman—even the game itself and instead tell the compelling story of Alfred.
 The butler who has to put up with a PTSD-ridden and rich manboy who insists on dressing up like a bat to “fight” crime.